James-Coulson/interfuze/README.md

 This will print the help menu in your terminal which can be used as a reference for future use.

-Now, to get started using the tool ensure that the data that is to be processed is stored in a folder titled `data` within the directory the app will be running.
+Now, to get started using the tool ensure that the data file that are to be processed are stored in a folder titled `data` within the directory the app will be running.
 This includes the Devices CSV which should be named `Devices.csv`.
 Then by running the following command, the tool will process these data files and output the summarised data in a tabular format.

 	./run.sh